mjaddis/rdss-message-api-specification/README.md

 ## Message Header

-The Message Header contains important metadata descirbing the Message itself, including the type of Message, routing information, timings, sequencing, and so forth.
+The Message Header contains important metadata describing the Message itself, including the type of Message, routing information, timings, sequencing, and so forth.

 ### `messageId`